 Eric Ferrante is an associate in Nixon Peabody’s Complex Commercial Disputes group.
 Eric represents public and private companies in federal and state court litigation, and domestic and international arbitration and mediation.

 My practice focuses on achieving results in all types of commercial litigation, including contract disputes, business torts, and other commercial and financial matters.
-I have extensive experience representing nationally recognized clients in the oil and gas, banking and gaming, food and beverage, and entertainment industries in disputes arising from purchase and sale agreements, co-pack manufacturing agreements, and lender liability and fiduciary duty claims.
+I have extensive experience representing nationally recognized clients in the food and beverage, oil and gas, banking and gaming, and entertainment industries in disputes arising from purchase and sale agreements, co-pack manufacturing agreements, claims of trade secret misappropriation, and lender liability and fiduciary duty claims.

-As cloud-based storage and other methods of electronically keeping sensitive information become increasingly popular, businesses must be aware of the risks these methods present.
-I believe attorneys must be able to help clients develop plans to safely retain documents that will protect them should litigation arise without reducing their business efficiency.
+As cloud-based storage and other methods of electronically keeping sensitive information have become the norm, entities must be aware of risks these methods present.
+Efficiently locating documents once litigation arises is critical.

 Rochester Business Journal | November 27, 2020